Radiotherapy means using radiation, usually x-rays to treat cancer cells. It is a common treatment for brain and spinal cord tumours.

 Travelling to radiotherapy appointments

-Radiotherapy for a brian tumour can make you feel tired.
+Radiotherapy for a brain tumour can make you feel tired.
 There are other possible side effects.